minhlong1802/Selenium_test/README.md

 ## Notes
 - Ensure your WebDriver version matches your browser version.
 - Adjust waiting times in the `WebDriverWait` if tests fail due to timing issues.
+## Exception Handling
+The test script includes exception handling to capture errors during the login tests.
+If any exception occurs while interacting with the web elements, the script will log the error message and take a screenshot for further analysis.
+This helps in identifying issues such as:

+Element not found.
+Timeout exceptions when waiting for page elements.
+Any unexpected issues during execution.
+Exception Screenshot
+If an exception occurs, a screenshot is saved with the name exception_screenshot_<timestamp>.png in the project directory.

 ## Output
 ![image](https://github.com/user-attachments/assets/f8a722b6-05f6-412b-8f9e-5fcfe92e4ac6)